How to secure online documents

-Cloud services are arguably the most common method of file sharing these days.
-When using a cloud sharing service, one user uploads their data to a central repository, and other users can download the information to their own devices.
+Cloud storage services are arguably the most common method of file sharing these days.
+You're probably already using one: Google Drive, Dropbox and Amazon Web Services are all examples.
+Simply upload your data to the service, and other users can download your PDFs to their own devices.
 Although users can decide what types of permission levels to place on the files, all data is hosted by a third-party source.

 This one usually flies under the radar, but emails can be used for file sharing!
 Every time you attach a document to an email, you are transferring data over the internet.

 Sending files through email providers is great for smaller files or those that require supplementary information.

 Now we're getting old school.
 When a network-based transfer is not an option you can always rely on a good old USB, sometimes known as a flash drive.
 Hey, they're easier to use than a floppy disk, right?
 Simply copy data onto a USB, unplug then plug it into the destination computer.

 If you haven't considered data and document security yet, now is the time.
 Clients are demanding it and it's critical to securing the integrity of your business.
 If hackers get access to you or your clients’ documents, your professional reputation could be impacted.